TobiasPSP/doneland_sources/Tools/Software/EspHome/Introduction/Manual Provisioning/README.md

 Those *firmware files* may be stale by the time you read this: they are based on *ESPHome 2026.6.6*.
 That's not really a problem as you *update to the latest ESPHome version anyway* when you later *adopt* the provisioned device into your *ESPHome Dashboard*.

-Alternatively, you can try and use the *urls* I figured out, hoping that they still work and point to the latest version of the *firmware file*:
+However, you can try and use the *original urls*, hoping that they still work and meanwhile point to a more recent version of the *firmware file*:

 | Microcontroller | Firmware Download for *Prepare for first use* |
 | --- | --- |